aionnetwork/aion-docs/community/_index.en.md

 # Community

-Community is everything in Blockchain.
+The community is everything in Blockchain.
 We're committed to creating the best one.

 ## Connect